-The LEA is addressing the needs of foster youth, English learners, and low-income students first by first providing access to technology in order to ensure students are able to access curriculum and instruction online.
+The LEA is addressing the needs of foster youth, English learners, and low-income students first by first providing access to technology in order to ensure students are able to access curriculum and instruction in both the online and in-person setting.
 The LEA completed the transition to 1:1 technology during the Covid-19 pandemic.
 Due to a delay in the production and shipping of Chromebooks not all students were able to immediately receive the school purchased Chromebooks.
 The LEA prioritized access of a Chromebook to identified students including foster youth and low-income students.
 In addition to providing Chromebooks, the LEA ensures all students in need received a MiFi hotspot.
 Again, foster youth and low-income students were prioritized.